 "Our community of guys formed during our years at college.
 Back in those days we would make a trip up north every winter before the spring semester began.
 We call it the annual men's retreat.
 It started as a joke, but it looks like it will sticking around.
 This winter was our sixth one and people flew in from all across the country!
 This shot was taken right before our snow football match, also annual, out on the lake.
 The tradition is only growing stronger so....
 Looks like Custom Ink has some new annual customers!
 Thanks Guys!
 David & Zach Men's Retreat Design Team"

-The Pankow-Davis Thanksgiving Throwdown 2012 by Shane Pankow - over 1 year ago
+The Pankow-Davis Thanksgiving Throwdown 2012 by Shane Pankow - almost 2 years ago

 Hein Family Nerf War 2011 by Hein - over 2 years ago